girikjc/Forecast/README.md

 ## Starting Classes

-Below is a description of the different packages and classes in the starting app code.
+Below is a description of the different packages and classes in the app code.

 ### `data` package
 Contains all classes related to local and network app data.